leulshawell/under-500-chess/README.md

 - Score Board

-You can clone test this using pythons standard http lib server (Or any http server you have)
+You can clone and test this using pythons standard http lib server (Or any http server you have)

 ```sh
 git clone https://github.com/leulshawell/under-500-chess